 Poo assigned.
-Yo assigned.
-You can make multiple specifications by separating them with spaces.
+Yo gned.
+You can make multiple specifications by separating m with spaces.
 The specification format is below.

 xx-y •

 xx Specifies the BB-ID which is an integer from

 00 to 15.

 1/ It is fixed to 0.